 - Strengths and needs assessment: The SNA informs case planning by structuring the worker’s assessment of the vulnerable adult’s strengths and needs and those of a primary caregiver (if applicable) across a common set of domains of functioning.
 For the case plan, priority areas of need are chosen as the focus of efforts to improve the vulnerable adult’s long-term safety.

-For more information about SDM assessments for adult protection, please contact us or review the research documents here.
-To learn about the success of the APS SDM model in Minnesota, click here.
+For more information about SDM assessments for adult protection, please contact us or review the research documents in our resources library.
+To learn about the success of the APS SDM model in Minnesota, read this resource.